bluecaret/family-cookbook/docs/recipe/boiled-edamame.md

   - side
   - edamame
 excerpt: 'Young soybeans often boiled and salted, served in their pods.'
+noRecipe: 'Young soybeans often boiled and salted, served in their pods.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Young soybeans often boiled and salted, served in their pods.